ZJLAB-AMMI/E2E-Spot-MBS/README.md

-# Metric Boosting Strategy of E2E-Spot for Ball Action Spotting: One State-of-the-Art to the SoccerNet Challenge 2023
+# A Metric Boosting Strategy for Model Ensembling for Action Spotting in Videos
 This is the Python code used to implement the E2E-Spot-MBS method as described in the technical report

 [//]: # ([**A Metric Boosting Strategy for Model Ensembling for Action Spotting in Videos**  )